IBM-Cloud/ansible-collection-ibm/docs/ibm_is_dedicated_host.rst

     If set to true, instances can be placed on this dedicated host.

-  name (False, str, None)
+  profile (True, str, None)
-    The unique user-defined name for this dedicated host.
-If unspecified, the name will be a hyphenated list of randomly-selected words.
+    (Required for new resource) The Globally unique name of the dedicated host profile to use for this dedicated host.

+  host_group (True, str, None)
+    (Required for new resource) The unique identifier of the dedicated host group for this dedicated host.

   resource_group (False, str, None)
     The unique identifier for the resource group to use.
 If unspecified, the account's [default resourcegroup](https://cloud.ibm.com/apidocs/resource-manager#introduction) is used.

-  host_group (True, str, None)
-    (Required for new resource) The unique identifier of the dedicated host group for this dedicated host.

-  profile (True, str, None)
-    (Required for new resource) The Globally unique name of the dedicated host profile to use for this dedicated host.

   id (False, str, None)